kirillaristov/kirillaristov/README.md

 ### Hi there 👋

+I'm mostly a kayaker.
+Otherwise, I'm a bit of a programmer, a bit of an IT guy, a bit of a tech guy.
+I also like to ride a bike, ski, and other active activities.

+kir@kirillaristov.com

+kirillaristov.com

 <!--
 **kirillaristov/kirillaristov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.